garylirocks/quickrefs/git.markdown

 whitespace, line-endings:

-    core.autocrlf
+* `core.autocrlf`
-        ture        # convert cflf to lf on commit, vice versa on checkout input       # convert cflf to lf on commit, do nothing on checkout, suitable for Linux users false       # nothing is done on commit or checkout
+    * `true`        # convert cflf to lf on commit, vice versa on checkout
+    * `input`       # convert cflf to lf on commit, do nothing on checkout, suitable for Linux users

-    core.whitespace
+    * `false`       # nothing is done on commit or checkout

+* `core.whitespace`
-        trailing-space,space-before-tab,-indent-with-non-tab,-cr-at-eol # default value, git will mark whitespace issues with special colors when diff files
+    * `trailing-space,space-before-tab,-indent-with-non-tab,-cr-at-eol` # default value, git will mark whitespace issues with special colors when diff files

 set customized color to output: